Marine Radio Operators Certificates

-OMC are trailing, for a one year period commencing 1st August 2016, the issuing of a marine radio operator certificate of proficiency based on the applicant submitting an official certificate of competency issued by a Registered Training Organisation (RTO).
+A marine radio operator certificate of proficiency will be issued based on the applicant submitting an official certificate of competency issued by a Registered Training Organisation (RTO).
 All conditions and requirements must be fulfilled.

 Conditions for Acceptance of an Application

 - RTO's must be authorised to issue UOC's and have on scope the training packages; MARC020 (transmit and receive information by marine radio), MARC021 (transmit and receive information by marine VHF radio and MARO003 (transmit and receive information by the Global Maritime Distress and Safety System (GMDSS).

 - Applicants must attend and successfully complete a MARC020, MARC021 or MARO003 training course at an RTO.

 - OMC reserves the right to decline an application if the UOC does not include all requirements OMC have to meet to fulfil its obligations under the Deed of Agreement with the ACMA.

 - The current revision of the UOCs, effective 27th February 2015, will be the only evidence accepted for recognition, provided the UOCs include all requirements of the OMC syllabi.

 - LROCP requires evidence of attaining MARC020 or MARO003.